-These information security risk types are commonly referred to as "CIA"
+These information security risk types form what is commonly referred to as the CIA triad.

-Risks in information security typically arise due to the presence of threats and vulnerabilities to assets that process, store, hold, protect or control access to information which gives rise to incidents.
+Risks in information security typically arise from the presence of threats and vulnerabilities to assets that process, store, hold, protect or control access to information that can lead to incidents.

-Assets in this context are typically people, equipment, systems or infrastructure.
+Assets in the context of ISO 27001 typically include information, people, equipment, systems or infrastructure

-Information is the data set(s) that an organization wants to protect such as employee records, customer records, financia records, design data, test data etc.
+Information is the data set(s) that an organisation wants to protect such as employee records, customer records, financia records, design data, test data etc.

-Incidents are unwanted events that result in a loss of confidentiality (e.g. a data breach), integrity (e.g. corruption of data) or availability (e.g. system failure).
+Incidents are unwanted events that result in a loss of confidentiality (e.g. a data breach,) integrity (e.g. corruption of data,) or availability (e.g. system failure).

-Threats are what cause incidents to occur and may be malicious (e.g. a burglar), accidental (e.g. a key stroke error) or an act of God (e.g. a flood).
+Threats are what cause incidents to occur and may be malicious (e.g. a cyber-attack,) accidental (e.g. accidental sharing of information to the wrong party,) or a force majeure (e.g. a flood).

-Vulnerabilities such as open office windows, source code errors, or the location of buildings next to rivers, increase the likelihood that the presence of a threat will result in an unwanted and costly incident.
+Vulnerabilities such as open office windows, source code misconfigurations, or the location of buildings next to rivers, increase the likelihood that the presence of a threat will result in an unwanted and costly incident.

-In information security, risk is managed through the design, implementation and maintenance of controls such as locked windows, software testing or the siting of vulnerable equipment above ground floor levels.
+In information security, risk is managed through the design, implementation and maintenance of controls such as locked windows, software testing, correct configurations, software patching or siting vulnerable equipment above ground level.

-An ISMS that complies with ISO 27001 has an interrelated set of best practice processes that facilitate and support the appropriate design, implementation and maintenance of controls.
-The processes that form part of an ISMS are usually a combination of existing core business processes (e.g. recruitment, induction, training, purchasing, product design, equipment maintenance, service delivery) and those specific to maintaining and improving information security (e.g. change management, information back-up, access control, incident management, information classification).
+An ISMS that complies with ISO 27001 has an interrelated set of best practice processes that support the design, implementation and maintenance of controls, specific to that business.

+The processes that form part of an ISMS are usually a combination of existing core business processes (e.g. recruitment, induction, training, purchasing, product design, equipment maintenance, service delivery,) and those specific to maintaining and improving information security (e.g. change management, configuration management, access control, incident management, threat intelligence).